 Allegany Hearing & Balance Center's offers in-ear musicians’ monitors that are custom-fit to the unique contours of your ear, so they fit comfortably for your entire performance.
 The snug but comfortable seal ensures that you only hear sounds through your monitors at a volume that is appropriate for you and won’t damage your hearing — and the sound quality of our products are second to none.

 Contact our office to schedule your custom fitting appointment today!

 As a hunter, your ears face the risk of immediate damage from gunshots — if you fire them without proper ear protection.
 Allegany Hearing & Balance Center offers an array of custom-fit, essential protective gear for hunters and shooters, military and police personnel, and industrial and manufacturing professionals.
 The hearing protection we fit you with is convenient to carry with you, and since it’s fit to the unique contours of your inner ear, it’s comfortable to wear.

 We offer both standard hearing protection and electronic hearing protection for use wherever and whenever loud noise is a problem.
 Please call our office today or contact our office to schedule your appointment for custom-fit hearing protection!

-While there isn’t much to hear underwater, seasoned swimmers understand the importance of wearing ear protection to help prevent swimmer’s ear, surfer’s ear, and eardrum ruptures.
-Ear protection for swimmers help the ears equalize underwater, and are custom fit to create tight seals that keep the ear canal dry.
+Seasoned swimmers understand the importance of wearing ear protection to help prevent swimmer’s ear, surfer’s ear, and eardrum ruptures.
+Ear protection for swimmers help the ears equalize pressure underwater, and are custom fit to create tight seals that keep the ear canal dry.
 Regular swimmers, or those who spend several hours per week performing activities in water, are encouraged to be fit for ear protection.